-The HOA must undergo a certification process in order to get FHA-approval.
-Unfortunately, for some HOA's they just couldn't be bothered with the hassle of going through the process.
-It's a little short sighted since they are reducing the saleability of their homes (assuming they would meet the FHA criteria).
+The HOA must undergo a certification process in order to get FHA approval.
+Unfortunately, some HOA's just couldn't be bothered with the hassle of going through the process.
+It's a little short-sighted since they are reducing the saleability of their homes (assuming they would meet the FHA criteria).

 #4: Is there a rental cap?

-A rental cap is the maximum number of units in a condo development that be be rented at any one time.
-All other units must be owner occupied.
-For condominiums with caps, 20% is a common.
+A rental cap is the maximum number of units in a condo development that be rented at any one time.
+All other units must be owner-occupied.
+For condominiums with caps, 20% is a common limit.

 If the ability to be able to rent out your condo is important to you, then it is critical to inquire about the HOA's rental policy.
 If the condominium is already at its cap, then you will not be able to rent your unit.
 You will have to go on a waiting list.
 Last in goes to the bottom of the list.

-However, without a rental cap, a large number of the units may end being rented and the place can start feeling more like an apartment complex rather that Happy Shiny Condominiums.
-No offence to renters, but they probably have less of a vested interest in the place than you, an owner, would.
+However, without a rental cap, a large number of the units may end up being rented and the place can start feeling more like an apartment complex rather than Happy Shiny Condominiums.
+No offense to renters, but they probably have less of a vested interest in the place than you, an owner, would.
 A lack of a rental cap can be a negative for some condo buyers who are escaping years of renting.

 #5: What's the condo association's pet policy?